arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/WML deprecate software specification on Cloud.md

 ---

-# WML checklist for deprecating
+# WML checklist for deprecating software specification on Cloud

  - [ ] OM: provide dates for deprecation, blocking creating new trainings/models, and removal of the sw-spec
  - [ ] V4Repo: mark sw-spec and corresponding model_types as deprecated/create-unsupported/unsupported with coordination to deprecation dates  @siucht